macmanes-lab/orp_website/index.rst

 2. Error Correct
 -----------------------------------

-Use RCorrector if you have *more* than 20 million paired-end reads
+Use RCorrector if you have *more* than 20 million paired-end reads.
+NOTE: I've basically taken to using RCorrector for everything, given the peculiarities with running BFC.

 ::